 This Suzhou city map was engraved on a 277x142cm stele in 1229 during the South Song Dynasty at scales 1:2500 in the north-south direction and 1:3000 in the east-west direction.

 The map shows the city walls, city gates for access from the land, city gates for access from the waterways, the city government and police office buildings, water channels, streets, 305 bridges, 250 temples, public venues and residential blocks.

-A collection of Suzhou Museum.
+This is a collection of the Suzhou Museum.

 The Earliest Map of the West Lake, Hangzhou

-It illustrates Six Harmony Liuhe Pagoda, Leifeng Pagoda, Broken Bridge, Temple of National Icon General Yue Fei, Su Causeway, Bai Causeway, North High Hill, South High Hill in a 3-dimensional aerial view.
+It illustrates Six Harmony Liuhe Pagoda, Leifeng Pagoda, Broken Bridge, Temple of National Icon General Yue Fei, Su Causeway, Bai Causeway, North High Hill, and South High Hill in a 3-dimensional aerial view.

-A collection of Beijing Library.
+This is a collection of the Beijing Library.

 The Map of the United Great Ming

 The map of China including its adjacent neighbouring states was painted on a 386x456cm silk fabric in 1389 during the early Ming Dynasty, showing the locations of the major cities, waterways and mountains.